-Any building or property owned or controlled by an institution of higher education that is used in direct support of, or in relation to, the institution's educational purposes, is used by students, and is not within the same reasonably contiguous geographic area of the institution and any building or property owned or controlled by a student organization recognized by the institution.
+Any building or property owned or controlled by an institution is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
+Any building or property owned or controlled by a student organization that is officially recognized by the institution.